Drinking Alcohol in Qatar: Important Rules To Know (2025)

 Is alcohol banned in Qatar?

-Importing alcohol is banned in Qatar, but you can buy from authorized dealers such as QDC, licensed bars, clubs, and hotels.
+Importing alcohol is banned in Qatar, but you can buy from authorised dealers such as QDC, licensed bars, clubs, and hotels.

 Do restaurants serve alcohol in Qatar?